fimbullinter/wotan/docs/writing-rules.md

 ## Best Practices

-* the failure message should begin with an uppercase letter (unless it starts with `'`), end with a dot and wrap keywords and code snippets in single quotes.
+* the finding message should begin with an uppercase letter (unless it starts with `'`), end with a dot and wrap keywords and code snippets in single quotes.
 * fixes should not introduce any syntax or type errors
 * fixes should not alter the runtime semantics
 * fixes should replace the minimum amount of text necessary to avoid overlapping fixes
-* rules should not produce contradicting failures when run with and without type information
+* rules should not produce contradicting findings when run with and without type information

 ## Implementing the Rule